 Below is important information about how liposuction works, types, safety, side effects, and more.

-How Liposuction Works
+How Does Liposuction Work?

 Note that liposuction isn’t a way to duck regular weight loss with diet and exercise.
 If you’re carrying around too many pounds, you’ll lose weight better with diet and exercise than liposuction.